EngineMachiner/HonkyTones/README.md

 # HonkyTones

-HonkyTones is a mod that can read MIDI devices and do different actions with instruments.
+HonkyTones is a Minecraft Fabric Mod that adds magical instruments, music players and reads MIDI inputs.
+All networked between the players.

 This is on hiatus (sometimes).